 My need for answers is an addiction, and I am not alone in my conquest.
 From Friedrich Nietzsche to Woody Allen, many philosophical minds have had their fair share of turmoil.
 However, tis not all doom and gloom.
 Stoic philosophy breaths optimism when it teaches us to cease worrying over things in which we have no control; this is the true path towards happiness.
 Buddhist philosophy teaches us to acknowledge and accept suffering in order to overcome it; really good for dealing with the problem of evil.
 And moral philosophy certainly has its upside with utilitarianists like Peter Singer; his work shines a whole new light on compassion and equality.

 At the risk of undermining my academic status, I should confess I am an intellectual of the unorthodox kind.
 Growing up listening to rap music, enjoying Jack Daniels far too much, and delving in and out of rebellious behaviour, I battled with (unknowingly at the time) nihilism and other concepts of life without meaning.
 However, education has served me well and made me the humble, knowledgeable, thirty-something year old I am today.
 I am not just more confident as a person, but have more respect for the world and my place in it.
-And as for life itself, the sounds of EPMD and the occasional Jack on the rocks is enough to keep me content.
+And as for life itself, enjoying the simple things and indulging in the occasional Jack on the rocks is enough to keep me content.

 So what about the truth, will we ever know it?
 Probably not.
 But I still remain adamant in trying to find out, even at the price of disappointment.